huntabyte/shadcn-svelte/apps/www/src/content/cli.md

   components       name of components

 Options:
-  -a, --all        update all existing components. (default: false) -y, --yes        skip confirmation prompt. (default: false) -c, --cwd <cwd>  the working directory. (default: the current directory) -h, --help       display help for command
+  -c, --cwd <cwd>  the working directory (default: the current directory) -a, --all        update all existing components (default: false) -y, --yes        skip confirmation prompt (default: false) --proxy <proxy>  fetch components from registry using a proxy -h, --help       display help for command
 ```